 The more you charge the batteries, the better

-With regular cars, the fuller the gas tank, the more your vehicle will weight.
+With regular cars, the fuller the gas tank, the more your vehicle will weigh.
 The more it weighs, the more it will cost to transport.
 With EVs, it is not the same.
 The weight of their batteries will not change depending on the charge.
 In fact, the more their batteries are charged, the better.

-EVs weight more than regular cars
+EVs weigh more than regular cars

 Why so?
 The main reason why electric cars are so heavy is due to the weight of their battery.
 Batteries are the power source of electric cars.
-They also require a charger, inverter, and a motor.
+They also require a charger, inverter, and motor.
 All these add up when it comes to the total weight of the car.

 According to EV Archive, “Electric cars are heavier than their gas competitors.
 The batteries which are the power source of the electric car weigh more than a gas tank and provide less range.
 A crucial point to make is that the gas tank gets lighter as fuel has been used, this is not the case for batteries.
 The electric motor of an electric car is a lot lighter than an Internal Combustion Engine (ICE), but there are additional parts required in an electric car like a charger and inverter.”